Ainara12/Programming-for-Data-Analysis/README.md

 4. Explain use and purpose of at least 5 'Distribution' functions

 5. Explain the use of 'Seeds' in generating pseudorandom numbers

-I have included also references in each section of this assignment.
+#### How to navigate through the project

+To navigate through this assignment, just access to the different parts which are usually theory explanation, references included in each section and code cells with examples.
+Run the code cells with the examples to better describe the type of functions detailed in the different sections, these include further comments related to the code.